lianggegege/gitSkills/README.md

 # gitSkills
-create dev is easy and quick
+create dev is easy and quick and good